 - Property Damage: coverage for damage done to someone else’s property, be it their dock, boat, or other property.

 - Pollution Liability: pollution liability will protect you if an oil, chemical, or other waste spills from your vessel.

 - Extra Expenses: if your boat is damaged because of a loss covered by this policy, you will be reimbursed for reasonable out-of-pocket lodging and transportation expenses you incur due to the loss of use of your boat.

 - Wreck Removal: this covers the costs that result from the attempted or actual raising, removal, or destruction of the wreck of your boat.

 - Rental Expense: if your boat is damaged in the event of a covered loss, you will be reimbursed for the reasonable cost of renting a similar replacement boat until yours is repaired.

 What’s the difference between “Agreed Value” and “Actual Cash Value”?

-An “agreed value policy” is coverage limit that is an agreed upon value that the owner of the boat would get in the event of a total loss.
+An “agreed value policy” is a a coverage limit that is an agreed-upon value that the boat owner would get in the event of a total loss.
 This policy typically requires a marine survey to establish the agreed value.
 This is highly sought-after coverage for many boaters.

-An “actual cash value policy” accounts for depreciation, damage, wear & tear, and maintenance.
-These factors go into the limit that would be paid out the time of the loss.
-This coverage doesn’t always require a marine survey and is usually less expensive than an “agreed value policy”.
+An “actual cash value policy” accounts for depreciation, damage, wear & tear, and maintenance, and these factors go into the limit that would be paid out at the time of the loss.
+This coverage doesn’t always require a marine survey and is usually less expensive than an “agreed value policy.”

 If you have any questions on marine insurance, contact us to speak with a member of our Marine Insurance Team today.